Devils River State Natural Area

 On land

-Explore on foot or bike to see this land where ancient native people lived.
-The river and surrounding wilderness supports a wide array of plants and animals, so you’ll enjoy nature watching, as well.
-Learn more on the Trails Information page.
+Explore over 25 miles of trails by foot or bike to see what makes this place so special!
+The river and surrounding wilderness support a wide array of plants and animals, so you’ll enjoy nature watching, too.
+Learn more on our Del Norte Unit Trails Information page.

 Campsites & group barracks

-Drive-up campsites in the park are primitive, with no water, electricity or restrooms.
-We have a bathhouse with showers near the Visitor Center.
+• Drive-up campsites at the Del Norte Unit are primitive, with no water, electricity or restrooms.
+A bathhouse with showers is near the Visitor Center.

-The rustic barracks has five bedrooms with two single beds in each room.
-It has water and electricity, as well as an ADA bathroom with shower.
+• The rustic group barracks has five bedrooms with two single beds in each room.
+It has water and electricity, as well as an accessible bathroom with shower.

 Ranger Programs